Women's & Gender Studies, Graduate Certificate

 For further information:WomensStudiesGrad@southernct.edu

-The interdisciplinary graduate certificate in Women's Studies is available to those who have completed a bachelor's degree as well as those matriculated in graduate programs offered by departments which support the women's studies certificate: Art, Curriculum & Learning, English, Environmental Education, History, Nursing, Psychology, Social Work, Special Education, Sociology, and World Languages and Literatures.
-The Online Graduate Certificate in Women's Studies is a twelve-credit program.
-The on-ground graduate certificate programs are either nine-credit (The Graduate Certificate) or twelve-credit (The Advanced Graduate Certificate).
+The interdisciplinary graduate certificate in Women's & Gender Studies is available to those who have completed a bachelor's degree as well as those matriculated in graduate programs offered by departments which support the Women's & Gender Studies certificate: Art, Curriculum & Learning, English, Environmental Education, History, Nursing, Psychology, Social Work, Special Education, Sociology, and World Languages and Literatures.

-All courses toward the certificate are taken at graduate level unless special permission is obtained from the Women's Studies graduate coordinator and from the departmental adviser.
+All courses toward the certificate are taken at graduate level unless special permission is obtained from the Women's & Gender Studies graduate coordinator and from the departmental adviser.

 Extra Course Information